groot0x12/groot0x12.github.io/_posts/2021-10-07-return-to-ret2libc.md

 Binaries rely on two sections within the binary itself: **Procedure Linkage Table (PLT)** and **Global Offset Table (GOT)**.
 The PLT is a pseudo-reference to the actual LIBC function, and contains a `jmp` instruction to the location of the actual LIBC function which is stored in the GOT.

-Let's examine this flow within a binary itself.
+Let's examine this flow within a binary itself: